I kind of hate Twitter

 - Short messages encourages the user to omit detail.
 The clarity of an argument can be improved by citing sources, identifying limitations, and otherwise fleshing it out.
 But doing so on Twitter is tedious and unwieldy; the 140-character limit means that anything more than a sentence or two has to be split across multiple Tweets, and there’s no guarantees that someone who sees Tweet 1 of 3 will see Tweets 2 and 3.
 One alternative is to link out to an external resource (like a Web page) for additional information, but since URLs count against your 140-character allocation too, the medium pushes back against even this limited level of additional detail.
 If you’re one character over 140, are you going to go back and rewrite your message, or are you just going to drop the URL that points to more information?

 - Low publishing barrier encourages users to publish without thinking.
 Twitter clearly wants you to use it casually, without a lot of “should I really post this online for the world to read?” deliberation, and from a usability perspective that’s laudable.
 But the flip side is that it’s easy when being casual to say something dumb or poorly thought through that offends people.
-We’ve all had moments when we blurted out something that made us sound like an idiot, but in there were always some hurdles one would have to overcome to do that online; you can embarrass yourself via email, for instance, but to do so you have to compose not just your regrettable statement but a subject line and list of recipients as well.
+We’ve all had moments when we blurted out something that made us sound like an idiot, but in the past there were always some hurdles one would have to overcome to do that online; you can embarrass yourself via email, for instance, but to do so you have to compose not just your regrettable statement but a subject line and list of recipients as well.
 Twitter removes those hurdles, so now people can embarrass themselves online as easily as they do off.
 But when you embarrass yourself offline, the only people who see it are the ones standing around you; when you embarrass yourself online, the world can see it, making the potential reputational stakes much higher.

 - Public viewability encourages the user towards posturing rather than candor.
 When people know their messages are open to public viewing, they frequently self-edit, stripping out information that they would be less hesitant to share in a private communication with one or more known others.
 This is not unique to Twitter; think of how much less likely you are to see a Facebook status update about a friend gaining five pounds, for instance, over an update about the same friend losing five pounds.
 While individually this is understandable, when the user is immersed in a community where this is the default behavior, it can lead to depression from the feeling it creates that “everyone’s life is perfect except mine.”